As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 404 Plugins for websites built on WordPress

-404page plugin is a free plugin given by WordPress to create and customize 404 error pages.
+404page plugin nt updated as Smart Custom 404 Error Page By NerdPress is a free plugin given by WordPress to create and customize 404 error pages.
 WordPress allows users to create a page that is shown instead of a 404 error page.
-The 404page plugin saves users from getting into a deadlock state.
-You can create a webpage like any other page and select it as your 404page.
-The 404page works with multiple themes, if it does not work with your theme, Activate Compatibility Mode and click on the Save Changes button.
+The Smart Custom 404 Error Page plugin saves users from getting into a deadlock state.
+To set up your custom 404 page, simply create a new page in WordPress, design it as desired, and assign it through the 404page plugin settings.
+The plugin works with multiple themes.
+If it does not work with your theme, activate compatibility mode and click on the Save Changes button.

 2. Redirection Plugin